May 25, 2021

 The rise in IoT use cases and data source development over the last fifteen years offers a new wave of data streams that can feed into machine learning analytics systems.
-In the case of PropTech, examples of non-traditional data include the presence of local facilities, the proximity of cafes (or planning applications for cafes from major chains), rent per-square-foot measured against an average for a zip-code, availability of restaurants and gas stations, and many other data facets that have come online via map SDKs, as well as innovation in civic and commercial data sources.
+Regarding machine learning in real estate, examples of non-traditional data include the presence of local facilities, the proximity of cafes (or planning applications for cafes from major chains), rent per-square-foot measured against an average for a zip-code, availability of restaurants and gas stations, and many other data facets that have come online via map SDKs, as well as innovation in civic and commercial data sources.

 New-York startup Localize.city employs hundreds of AI professionals, in addition to cartographers and urban planners, in order to provide a wide array of lateral information about potential home purchases and rentals in NYC.